electrickery/pxdisk_mega/epspMessageSpec.md

 ### P

-P returns the write protect flag state for all drives Pdw sets or clears the write protect flag w for drive d and returns the write protect flag state for all drives
+P returns the write protect flag state for all drives.
+Pdw sets or clears the write protect flag w for drive d and returns the write protect flag state for all drives.

 The P command always returns a text block of 16 bytes containing drive letters and write protect-status.